csaez/quicklauncher/README.md

 ## Installation

-There are many ways to go about this, but for casual user I would recommend simply copy `quicklauncher.py` to your maya script directory.
+There are many ways to go about this, but for casual users I would recommend simply copy `quicklauncher.py` to your maya script directory.

-If you are a developer or want to integrate quicklauncher in your pipeline, use the standard `setup.py` script instead as it brings way more flexibility.
+If you are a developer or want to integrate quicklauncher in your pipeline, I highly recommend the standard `setup.py` script as it brings more flexibility and is the exact same procedure as every other python library.

 ```python
 python setup.py install